Curious thing, the art world.

 During cocktails, we had all milled about chatting about the usual artists, money and politics.
 I watched Max Stoner toss down a few quick whiskies and thought, there's a small man with a big thirst.
 He kept bringing the conversation around to his favorite subject, graffiti as a mirror of our multi-dimensional urban society.
 Each drink brought Colón's name more and more into his conversation.
 Fé and I, sharing a very fine bottle of Bordeaux, started clinking glasses every time we heard the name.
 Massa snapped a shot of us in the act.

 The restaurant featured a chef who had gained a reputation for bucking the trend toward nouvelle cuisine with a uniquely adapted Ten Boy Rijsttafel.
 His imaginative approach was lauded with hyperbole on the rice paper menu.
-The Semur Banka featured a delicate soy sauce that hinted of lime and Madeira.
+The Semur Banka featured a delicate soy sauce hinting of lime and Madeira.
 The Chicken Sate substituted the usual peanut sauce with a spicy macadamia.
 A slightly tart banana was imported specially from Guyana to add a piquant twist to the popular roasted side dish.
 Pancit was dressed with sumptuous Tiger Prawns from Thailand.
 Ikan Goreng, Chili Crab and Potato Sambal vied with a fruit and pork salad called Yahm Chompu.
 Ten lovely Oriental girls in white Nehru Jackets served the guests with quiet grace and a French sommelier raised in Vietnam offered the choice of an icy dry Sancerre or a slightly fruity Chablis.
 The final touch was a deeply rich espresso from Ethiopia sweetened with Jaggery.
 I only wish I could have tasted some of it.

 As soon as we were seated and Massa was taking pictures of guests at their tables, Brinker began praising Max Stoner's foresight in collecting the Colón tiles, especially now that more of his art was being discovered in the subway.
 The praise seemed rehearsed and overly effusive, and when I saw everyone around us listening, it made me slightly ill.
 I mean, being careful with Stoner was one thing, being a toady was something else.

 "And I imagine with these being the only tiles now in existence, their value must surely rise," Brink added.
-Stoner, slightly flushed, leaned back in his chair, aware that he was now playing to an attentive audience.
+Stoner, slightly flushed, leaned back in his chair, aware he was now playing to an attentive audience.

 "Yes," he said with a sardonic smile.
 "Don't you just love it when they die."
 There was a palpable pause, a stillness.
 Across the table from him, Fé rose, white faced, her green eyes riveting the critic.